Lehn House

 The Lehn House (Danish: Lehns Gård) is a historic townhouse on Strandgade in the Christianshavn neighbourhood of central Copenhagen, Denmark.
-It is also known as the Tordenskjold House (Danish: Tordenskjolds Gård) after Peter Jansen Wessel Tordenskiold commonly referred to as Tordenskjold, who for a while lived in the building.
+It is also known as the Tordenskjold House (Danish: Tordenskjolds Gård) after Peter Jansen Wessel Tordenskiold, commonly referred to as Tordenskjold, who for a while lived in the building.
 The Danish Authors' Society is now based in the property whose meeting facilities are also rented out for events.
 The rooms are notable for their lavish stucco ceilings and murals.

 History

 Origins

 The first house at the site was probably built shortly after Christianshavn was established on reclaimed land in 1617-22.

 Lehn and Tordenskiold

-Abraham Lehn, a wealthy merchant, shipowner and director of the Danish East Asia Company, constructed a new building on the site in 1703.
+Abraham Lehn, a wealthy merchant, shipowner and director of the Danish East India Company, constructed a new building on the site in 1703.